 Although the animal may be strong and understands how to react, it may not be quick enough to ward off an attack.

 Typical Medical Issues Common in Albino Animals

-Albino animals suffers with a variety of medical problems, that are sometimes rare to their species.
+Albino animals suffer from a variety of medical problems, that is sometimes rare to their species.

 It is a given that these animals are subject to sensitive skin and must limit sun exposure.

 We don’t encounter most albino animals during daylight hours, as they prefer hiding from direct sunlight.

 Their lives adapt to be visible after dusk or in the overnight hours when it is less dangerous to be in the sunlight.